Yarick-Workshop/Walking-Dog-4-Paws/README.md

 ## HOWTO

-Before assembling read the topic to the bottom!
+⚠️ Before assembling read the topic to the bottom!

+This 3D model is highly customizable.
+So you can configure it for you needs.

+### Pre-rendered STL

+If you do not need any customizations and would only like to have the same "Walking dog" toy as I have – you can download prerendered STL files from Thingiverse: https://www.thingiverse.com/thing:6499100.

+**But do not be in hurry and read the manual there as well**.
+First of all print only the test figures and check if your fasteners and shafts fit well.

+In case the test figures are not fit or you would like to customize the walking dog – you can "polish" the model's parameters.

 ### Model Parameters

-This 3D model is highly customizable.
 I used self-explanatory names for OpenSCAD model parameters.
 But if you still have any questions – [contact me](#contact-me).

 There are two modes: "Preview" and "Producing".
 See "General" -> "renderingType" parameter.
 "Preview" allows to see the toy as if it was assembled. ⚠️ **If you are going to print parts** – choose "Producing".